 The HollaEx Kit folder got every necessary configuration for your exchange and certain credentials and secrets used.
 It includes your exchange name, logo, currencies, trading pairs, and even your secrets such as database passwords.
 So please make sure to always keep it safe.
 It also means that once you kept HollaEx Kit safe, It is very easy to recreate the entire exchange infrastructure.

 HollaEx Kit exchange stores all exchange-related activities at the database.
 It uses PostgreSQL, so you can use any PostgreSQL-compatible dump tool to backup data.
 If you are using an external PostgreSQL database with HollaEx, we recommend you to keep an eye on your database provider's backup feature.
 HollaEx CLI also provides a one-line command to easily dump the entire database.

-hollaex toolbox --backup will do its job.
+hollaex toolbox --backup